ComNets-Bremen/OPS/simulations/README.md

 - **herald-keetchi-random-mob-cache-3MB.ini**: Simulation of the default scenario for Keetchi with the cache size set to 3MB (30 runs)
 - **herald-keetchi-random-mob-cache-3MB-single-run.ini**: Simulation of the default scenario for Keetchi with the cache size set to 3MB (single run)

+### Epidemic
+- **herald-epidemic-random-mob-netpress-197.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 20KB (30 runs)
+- **herald-epidemic-random-mob-netpress-197-single-run.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 20KB (single run)
+- **herald-epidemic-random-mob-netpress-148.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 40KB (30 runs)
+- **herald-epidemic-random-mob-netpress-148-single-run.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 40KB (single run)
+- **herald-epidemic-random-mob-netpress-118.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 50KB (30 runs)
+- **herald-epidemic-random-mob-netpress-118-single-run.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 50KB (single run)
+- **herald-epidemic-random-mob-netpress-59-2.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 100KB (30 runs)
+- **herald-epidemic-random-mob-netpress-59-2-single-run.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 100KB (single run)
+- **herald-epidemic-random-mob-cache-500kB.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 500KB (30 runs)
+- **herald-epidemic-random-mob-cache-500kB-single-run.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 500KB (single run)
+- **herald-epidemic-random-mob-cache-1MB.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 1MB (30 runs)
+- **herald-epidemic-random-mob-cache-1MB-single-run.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 1MB (single run)
+- **herald-epidemic-random-mob-cache-3MB.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 3MB (30 runs)
+- **herald-epidemic-random-mob-cache-3MB-single-run.ini**: Simulation of the default scenario for Epidemic routing with the cache size set to 3MB (single run)